 Want to know what Oakley sunglasses will fit your head?
-We have put together a detailed list with size references of Oakley’s most popular sunglasses.
-This will give you an idea of the best and most comfortable models for you.
+We put together an Oakley size comparison featuring the most popular sunglasses, so you have an idea of the best and most comfortable models for you.
 Watch Tyler and Andrew as they discuss the Oakley size basics in this video or keep reading to learn more.

 Table of Contents

-On the inside of the temple arm you will find the eyesize, commonly known as lens width.
-This number will be followed by the Oakley icon and then a second number which is the bridge width.
-The third number, following the bridge width is the temple length.
+On the inside of the temple arm you will find the eye size — more commonly known as lens width.
+This number is followed by the Oakley icon and a second number, which is the bridge width.
+The third number (following the bridge width) is the temple length.

-In the case of the Frogskins, there is a number in front of the eyesize, 24-306.
-This is the part/SKU# that is unique to the specific frame and lens colorway of the frame.
-This number has nothing to do with frame size but can be helpful when identifying your sunglass.
+In the case of the Frogskins, there is a number in front of the eye size: 24-306.
+This is the part/SKU# that is unique to the specific frame and lens colorway.
+This number has nothing to do with frame size, but may help identify your sunglasses.

 What is Oakley Standard Fit?

-Oakley standard fit is the basic or classic fit Oakley sunglasses have been known for.
-The main purpose for this designation is to give a reference point between standard fit and ‘asian fit’.
+Standard fit is the basic/classic sizing identification Oakley sunglasses are known for.
+This designation provides a reference point between standard fit and Asian Fit.

 What is Oakley Asian Fit?